reubano/meza/README.rst

 | YAML                  | yml, yaml               | read_yaml      |
 +-----------------------+-------------------------+----------------+

-Alternatively, tabutils provides a universal reader which will select the appropriate reader based on the file extension as specified in the above table.
+Alternatively, meza provides a universal reader which will select the appropriate reader based on the file extension as specified in the above table.

 .. code-block:: python

     from io import open
-    from tabutils import io
+    from meza import io

     records1 = io.read('path/to/file.csv')
     records2 = io.read('path/to/file.xls')